Lightning-AI/lightning-Habana/docs/source/advanced.rst

 Distributed Profiling
 ^^^^^^^^^^^^^^^^^^^^^^

-To profile a distributed model, use the HPUProfiler with the filename argument which will save a report per rank:
+To profile a distributed model, use ``HPUProfiler`` with the filename argument which will save a report per rank.

 .. code-block:: python